-These are some of the most common and straightforward applications for which programming will be useful:
+These are some of the most common and straightforward applications for which the programming basics will be useful:

 Learning how to program can also grant you a number of secondary skills:

-- Creative problem solving.
-Though the fundamentals of programming are built on logic and, to an extent, math, you need creativity to be a master.
-There are always multiple ways to accomplish what you want to do, and sometimes the straightforward path of development doesn’t work out the way you think it will.
-Practicing programming regularly makes you used to looking for (and finding) creative solutions, which comes in handy when you’re brainstorming solutions for your startup’s biggest problems.
+Though the fundamentals of programming basics are built on logic and, to an extent, math, you need creativity to be a master.
+There are always multiple ways to accomplish what you want to do.
+Sometimes the straightforward path of development doesn’t work out the way you think it will.
+Practicing programming regularly makes you used to looking for (and finding) creative solutions.
+That comes in handy when you’re brainstorming solutions for your startup’s biggest problems.

-- Logic development.
-That said, programming is still highly logical.
-Writing code, reviewing the code of others, and debugging can help you think more logically and meticulously about the problems you face in your business.
-Not every problem you face will be resolvable with the use of logic, but it can help you construct better arguments, perform better root cause analyses, and ultimately come up with more ordered directives.
+That said, the programming basics are still highly logical.
+Writing code, reviewing the code of others, and debugging can help you think more logically about the problems you face.
+Not every problem you face will be resolvable with the use of logic.
+However, it can help you construct better arguments, perform better root cause analyses, and come up with more ordered directives.

-- Critical thinking skills.
-Programming will teach you how to think critically.
-If you’ve worked on a section of code or an application for a while, it’s natural to feel attached to it, but when you go to test it, you’ll likely find a few mistakes or functionality differences that you weren’t planning on.
-When you get to a situation like this, you need to challenge your assumptions and think critically about the work you’ve done.
+Programming basics will teach you how to think critically.
+If you’ve worked on a section of code or an application for a while, it’s natural to feel attached.
+When you go to test it, you’ll likely find a few mistakes or functionality differences that you weren’t planning on.
+When you get to a situation like this, you need to challenge your assumptions; think critically about the work you’ve done.
 Practicing this habitually enough will help you think critically about every area of your business.

-- Networking opportunities.
 Learning basic programming skills will also force you to become acquainted with the programming community, which is massive.
 Chances are, there are multiple coding and programming meetups in your area.
-Even if there aren’t, you’ll inevitably find dozens of forums and platforms where programmers can get together, talk about the problems they’re facing, and hopefully, find solutions.
-All of these spaces are valuable opportunities to meet other professionals, whether you’re looking for employees, partners, clients, or just other entrepreneurs to trade tips with.
+Even if there aren’t, you’ll inevitably find dozens of forums and platforms.
+These platforms are where programmers can get together, talk about the problems they’re facing, and hopefully, find solutions.
+All of these spaces are valuable opportunities to meet other professionals; whether you’re looking for employees, partners, clients, or just other entrepreneurs to trade tips with.

-- Negotiation and expertise.
-Knowing the mechanics of programming can make you a stronger negotiator and make you seem like more of an expert as well.
+Knowing the mechanics of the programming bascis can make you a stronger negotiator and make you seem like more of an expert as well.
 This is most valuable for startups that create software or develop websites, but it could feasibly apply to any entrepreneur.
-The logic required in programming will help you structure your arguments clearer and more objectively, and being able to talk like a developer could improve your image with new clients, investors, or business partners.
+The logic required in the programming basics will help you structure your arguments clearer and more objectively, and being able to talk like a developer could improve your image with new clients, investors, or business partners.